phonedotcom/phoenix-api-js-client/README.md

 - ***id_token_sign_out***: boolean, default: false; if openid scope is used, this option confirms that you want to use id_token for signing out.
 - ***decode_id_token***: boolean, default: false; if openid scope is used, this option enabled will decode your id_token and validate its signature.
 As result it will return id_token's payload or null.
 - ***session_scope***: string, in: ['tab', 'browser'], default: 'tab'; defines how data is stored, 'tab' - uses sessionStorage (phoenix-api-js-client is available per tab), 'browser' - uses localStorage (phoenix-api-js-client data is shared across browser windows and tabs).
+- ***stage***: string, in: ['production', 'preproduction'], default: 'production'; defines is you will use preprod or prod API.
+Preprod is usually used for local development and preprod environment.

 ### Listeners
 Session offers some listeners you can use: